 Events like this are a great way to learn Korean in a different format.
 While it’s great to have worksheets and books to study, being able to talk, listen and watch is invaluable for learning another language.

 The last section in 90 Day Korean is the ‘other resources’ section.
 This section contains external resources that are helpful for learning Korean and includes many different websites and platforms.
+You can also sign up with your email to receive a free PDF with many useful, free resources.

 This isn’t really an official part of the platform, but it is a nice addition and something that many people will find helpful.
 Even better, many of these resources can be accessed for free!